 - The dangers of overdosing and harmful reactions to herbal medicine are significantly lesser than those of modern drugs.

-- Herbal medicine is safer, has significantly lower risk of side effects, often costs less, and may at times even be more effective than modern drugs.
+- Herbal medicine is safer, has a significantly lower risk of side effects, often costs less, and may at times even be more effective than modern drugs.

 - Herbal medicines are also known to strengthen the immune system and boost up the defensive strength of the body.